[20K] Vile History

 “I’m heading to the Triton bay now.
 I’ll continue to report on my private vox-log.”

 “Our descent to the planet was bumpier than expected.
 We’ve amassed a collection of bruises and bitten tongues, but nobody is seriously hurt.
-We had cover from the two Saracens we managed to restore to working order, and the fighters peeled off as we made planetfall.
-Now we’re alone down here – the Saracens are old and their engine-batteries won’t allow them to fly top cover in an atmosphere for long.
+We had fighter cover from the two Saracens we managed to restore to working order.
+Now we’re alone down here – the Saracens are old and their engine-batteries won’t allow them to fly top cover for long in an atmosphere.

 “The air is really fresh, way more so than the Nova colony or Earth.
 It makes you feel good to be alive.
-We haven’t detected any kind of toxins or pollution.
+We haven’t detected any kind of toxins or pollution in the atmosphere but the water doesn’t appear to be drinkable here.
 There are birds singing, we’ve seen small mammals running through the grass.
 It’s helped to purge some of the negative feelings caused by the landing bay accident.

 “We touched down in a meadow where white and purple flowers grow.
 There are two xeno-botanists with us, McClintoc and Fayed, and they’re going mad about this place.
-It already looks suitable for re-colonisation.
+It already looks suitable for re-colonisation if we can purify the water.
 The clouds are leaden but it’s reasonably warm.
 Looks like we arrived in the middle of spring.

 “We’re making our way across the meadow and over a few hills.
 Gravity is slightly heavier than Earth normal, perhaps 1.1G.
 We didn’t want to risk tripping any automated defences by using the city’s landing site, which is a small spaceport towards the city’s eastern perimeter.